 The 2020 Census will determine the annual distribution of more than $675 billion in funds for state and local agencies for essential services that affect everyone.
 School lunch programs, Medicaid, food assistance and affordable housing funding could be at risk if there is not a complete count.
 More than $1 billion in federal funding for libraries will be allocated to states based on the 2020 Census.
 The results of the census are also used to reapportion the House of Representatives, determining how many seats each state gets.

 Are the questions I answer confidential?

 Your responses to the 2020 Census are safe, secure and protected by federal law.
 Your answers can only be used to produce statistics—they cannot be used against you in any way.
 The Census Bureau will never share information with immigration enforcement agencies or law enforcement agencies.
+Check out these tips from the Census Bureau to avoid fraud and scams.
 Please also know that the Census Bureau will never ask you for: